Harshyadav812/code-snippet-manager/README.md

+🏆 This is my first hackathon project!
+Built with a completely new tech stack in record time as part of boot.dev 3-day hackathon.
+If you're impressed by what I've built, please give this repo a ⭐ - voting closes today at 11:30 PM!
+Every star helps! 🙏

 # 🚀 AI-Powered Code Snippet Manager

 A modern, full-stack web application for developers to share, discover, and manage code snippets with AI-powered features.